pschaus/LINFO1121/source/part3/ex1.rst

 Exercise 3.1.10
-"""""""""""""""""
+"""""""""""""""

-Which of these trees is (are) red-black?
-For each, draw the correspondence to a 2-3 tree (described p432).
+Which of these trees are red-black BSTs?
+For each, draw the corresponding 2-3 tree (described on page 432).

 .. image:: rbtree.png
     :alt: Arbres